 Altogether, the various problems with grounding jurisdiction in communities, identities and geographical zones are a part of a much larger category error.
 In each case, jurisdiction is treated as though it is a real, solid entity: either one that was made socially real through its constitution in a particular community, or one that was made physically real in its expanse over a particular space.
-In this view, jurisdiction is frozen, bounded and fixed in place; and specific disputes that involve liberties and privileges became the stuff of politics, fluttering over the solid surface of a jurisdiction but never fundamentally changing its essential shape.
-Thus while many of the important elements of jurisdiction have been identified, they have not been assembled into a convincing conception of jurisdiction, or one that adequately explains jurisdictional disputes.
+In this view, jurisdiction is frozen, bounded and fixed in place; and specific disputes that involve liberties and privileges become the stuff of politics, fluttering over the surface of a solid jurisdiction but never fundamentally changing its essential shape.
+Thus while many of the important elements of medieval jurisdiction have been identified, they have not been assembled into a convincing conceptualization of jurisdiction, nor one that adequately explains jurisdictional disputes.

 In order to resolve these problems we need to think about jurisdiction in a very different way.
 Rather than conceiving of it as a thing-in-itself, an expression or constitution of communities and territories, we need to think about it as a medium, an ongoing process of connecting these entities with authority.
 Jurisdiction was an interpretive, even imaginative act.
 The word itself is a metaphor — jurisdictio refers to the ‘speaking of (the) law’ — and this sense that jurisdictions are invented and reinvented is vitally important.
-As the Dunwich disputes demonstrate, there could be a variety of ways of interpreting how jurisdictions translated onto the same piece of land, and these were highly provisional, liable to upset as landscapes and communities changed, and new rights were accumulated.
+As the Dunwich disputes demonstrate, there could be many ways of interpreting how jurisdictions translated onto the same piece of land, and these were highly provisional, liable to upset as landscapes and communities changed, and new rights were accumulated.
 Leading on from this, it is important to recognize that these interpretative processes did not take place in a cultural vacuum.
 The later fourteenth and fifteenth centuries saw the emergence of much larger political publics, and this had significant consequences for the way in which authority was communicated.
-Institutional jurisdiction depended on the effective communication of authority, in order to persuade a wide constituency of people that they were, in fact, a member of the social or territorial grouping that the institution claimed to govern.
-If the law had to be spoken, in late medieval England it had to be spoken to an ever larger and more diffuse group of people than before.
+Institutional jurisdiction depended on the effective communication of authority, in order to persuade widening constituencies of people that they were, in fact, a member of the social or territorial grouping that the institution claimed to govern.
+When the law had to be spoken in late medieval England, it had to be heard by an ever larger and more diffuse group of people than before.

 This article sets out this model of jurisdiction through a detailed exploration of the disputes that took place in the middle of the fifteenth century between the lords of Walberswick and the burgesses of Dunwich.
 Here, the sedimentation of the town’s harbour, and thus its ‘movement’ about a mile to the north of its original location, began a process in which jurisdiction — constituted in the relationship between authority, community and the physical landscape — unravelled, flaring into a long dispute.
 Were the territories of jurisdiction constituted in certain materials like sand or water, or were they simply a bounded area?
 How were rights and privileges invested in these places, and in the communities that claimed them?
 How had these visions of jurisdiction been signalled, and how should they be communicated in future?